 - dyspepsia (indigestion)

-Less commonly, some users have experienced cyanopsia (everything appears to have a tinted blue tinge).
+Less commonly, some users have experienced cyanopsia, where everything appears to have a tinted blue tinge.

-In very rare cases, Viagra use can lead to nonarteritic anterior ischemic optic neuropathy (damage to the optic nerve).
+In very rare cases, Viagra use can lead to nonarteritic anterior ischemic optic neuropathy, or damage to the optic nerve.

 Other potential side effects include: